2026 Bangladesh Premier League player auction: Segment-1 (Local Players)

-Each franchise must sign at least 13 local players from the auction and a maximum of 2 local players from direct signings.
+Each franchise had to sign at least 12 local players from the auction and a maximum of 2 local players from direct signings.
 And they can keep a maximum of 16 local players in their squad.

-Each franchise must purchase a minimum of 1 player from category A, 2 players from category B, 3 players from category C and D, and 2 players from category E and F.
+Each franchise must purchase a minimum of 2 players from category A and B combined, 6 players from category C and D combined, and 4 players from category E and F combined.

-And each franchise cannot spend more than Tk.
+And each franchise could not spend more than Tk.
 4.5 crore in auction on local players.